Ali-Azmoud/flutter_xlider/README.md

 ### Jump

-by default slider handlers move fluently, if you set `jump` to true, handlers will jump between intervals
+By default slider handlers move fluently, if you set `jump` to true, handlers will jump between intervals

 ```dart
 FlutterSlider(